TAIP-Project-2024/docs/Backend/BaseApi/patterns.md

 ### Visitor (Rotaru Florin)

-- Lets us separate algotithms from the objects on which they operate
+- Lets us separate algorithms from the objects on which they operate
 - A good example is the GraphDrawing class

 ### Dependency Injection Pattern (Hriscu Alexandru-Gabriel)